This was not the first cat food recall nor the last, but definitely was the most widespread and heartbreaking for so many pet owners.

 In early 2008, the FDA and USDA investigation into the recall led to indictment by the Federal Grand Jury of 2 Chinese Nationals (along with their business) and a U.S. Company and leaders for knowingly importing products contaminated with melamine.

 For pet owners, justice was not so satisfactory.
-Thousands went to court to seek retribution after losing not only their beloved pets, but for the veterinary expenses as a result of the tainted food.
+Thousands went to court to seek retribution after losing not only their beloved pets, but for the veterinary expenses as a result of the tainted formulas.

 On average, 50% of costs in these lawsuits were awarded to the plaintiffs to cover the vet bills, burial expenses, and in some cases even ongoing care for pets that will remain ill for the rest of their lives.

-Food Recall Q&A page.
+For more recall information, refer to the Food Recall Q&A page.